Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/kong-for-kubernetes-enterprise.md

 * and more

 Kong Enterprise on Kubernetes is the ideal install for organizations looking to leverage Kong's complete platform.
-Unless your organization doesn't require the functionalities highlighted above, it is recommended to use this deployment option.
+If your organization requires the functionalities mentioned above, it is recommended to use this deployment option.

 ![Kong Enterprise on Kubernetes](/assets/images/docs/ee/kubernetes/kong-enterprise-on-kubernetes.png)